 - 6 large eggs

-- Place eggs in a saucepan and cover with water at least ½" above the eggs.
+- Place a single layer of eggs in a saucepan.
+Fill with cool water to at least ½-inch above the eggs.

 - Bring water to a rolling boil over high heat.
 Cover and remove from heat.

 - Let stand covered for 15-17 minutes (for large eggs).

 - Meanwhile, prepare a bowl of ice water.
 Once the eggs have rested, transfer to the ice water for at least 5 minutes.